-- The fly isolates and builds the chest, the primary muscle during the press.
+- The primary muscle is the fly isolates and builds the chest during the press.

 - The bar dips build triceps and shoulder supporting muscles during the bench press.

-- Cable Cross-over another exercise that isolates and builds the chest muscles.
+- Cable Crossover is another exercise that isolates and builds the chest muscles.